aaarrvhh/SOP_in_fJOB/PE/i_D_R_A_C_training_note_202102.md

 #### Managing  storage devices
 RTCEM managed storage controllers, NVMe, BOSS, HBA, PERC.

->> notes:
+>>> notes
->>
+>>>
->>> Boot Optimized Server Storage (BOSS)  :
+>>>> Boot Optimized Server Storage (BOSS)  :
 >>>> Dell has developed its BOSS for the line of servers called Dell PowerEdge.
 The idea behind it was to create a hardware RAID, the RAID 1 configuration, on a budget.
 >>>> RAID 1 is a very simple RAID configuration which makes a complete mirror of a drive.
 It does not increase performance, but it serves as a backup.
 >>>> Dell provides this mirroring for the drive where the OS is installed.
 If something happens to the OS drive, there is a backup that continues operating without any problems.
 >>>> This comes from the consumers, who wanted a separate hardware controller for that purpose.
 >>>> This is a common desire of companies that implement SDS – Software-Defined Storage and those with HCI – Hyper-Converged Infrastructure.
 It is good for application data.

 - Operations:
 ```